Caivy/Joubknea/README.md

-# Tinder App Flutter
+# Joubknea
 ![HeaderImage](github_images/header.jpeg)

 ## Introduction
-This is a demo application built with the goal to learn about Flutter and to create a fun application.

-Tested on Android only.
+Finding friends is easy, finding the one is worth the wait.

 ## Technologies & Architecture
 Flutter, Dart